Danny1379/Computational_intelligence_final_project_NLP/README.md

 both of these models will also be placed in this repository and can be found in the candidate_models directory.

-using the HAZM python library for persian NLP i normalized the spacings and tokenized using this library by passing these objects to the SKlearn TF-IDF library and rewriting the defaults.
+using the HAZM python library for persian NLP i normalized the spacings and tokenized using this library by passing these objects to the SKlearn TF-IDF library and rewriting the defaults values.